 USF (includes Pacific Rim Institute)

 Historical Materials on Martinism (English)

 University of Amsterdam: Hermetic Studies

 Included here is the text of the first Rosicrucian manifesto, the Fama Fraternitatis or, a DISCOVERY of the Fraternity of the Most Laudable Order of the Rosy Cross as translated by Thomas Vaughan (Eugenius Philalethes).
 This is version is presented as it was reprinted in the Rosicrucian Digest, Volume 82, number 1 published Spring 2004.

-The Confessio Fraternitatis is the second Roscrucian manifesto, published first in 1615 in Latin (along with the Consideratio brevis) and later that year in German.
-Although some English translation manuscript copies have been discoverd dating from the 1620's, a complete Engilsh version was not published till 1652.
-Thomas Vaughan, the alchemical writer translated this first english edition.
+The Confessio Fraternitatis is the second Rosicrucian manifesto, published first in 1615 in Latin (along with the Consideratio brevis) and later that year in German.
+Although some English translation manuscript copies have been discovered dating from the 1620's, a complete English version was not published till 1652.
+Thomas Vaughan, the alchemical writer translated this first English edition.

 The Chymical Wedding of Christian Rosenkreutz is the third Rosicrucian manifesto and written in a style that is very different from the two first Manifestos (The Fama Fraternitatis & the Confessio Fraternitatis).
 It describes a journey of initiation that represents the quest for Illumination.
 This seven-day journey mainly takes place in a mysterious castle where the Wedding of a king and a queen is to be celebrated.
 Symbolically the "Chymical Wedding" describes the spiritual progression bringing the Initiate to achieve union between his soul (the bride) and God (the groom).